openmusic-project/openmusic-project.github.io/openmusic/doc/om-manual/FunctionBoxes.md

 ## References :

-  1. Argument
+  *[1] Argument

 An argument represents a parameter upon which a function operates.
 For instance, the (om+ x y) function has two arguments : x and y.

-  2. Lisp Listener
+  *[2] Lisp Listener

 A Lisp communication interface displaying results of computations, warnings or error messages, and where Lisp expressions - programs - can be evaluated.

-  3. Generic Function
+  *[3] Generic Function

 In object oriented programming, a generic function is a collection of methods - elementary specialized functions - with the same name and argument structure, but with arguments typed differently.

 **See also :** Method

-  4. CLOS - Common Lisp Object System -
+  *[4] CLOS - Common Lisp Object System -

 CLOS is an object-oriented programming protocol defined in the Common Lisp language specification.
 It is based on classes, instances of classes, generic functions and methods to be used in Lisp programs.

 **See also :** Class, Function, Generic Function, Method, Instance.

-  5. Method
+  *[5] Method

-An elementary function or part of a generic function defining rules for its behaviour depending on a type of argument.
+An elementary function or part of a generic function defining rules for its behavour depending on a type of argument.
 Defining a generic function amounts to defining at least one method.

 For instance, the OM+ function is made of four methods : 1. number + list / 2. list + number / 3. number + number / 4. list + list